The Pack A.D.: In popular culture

 The song "Haunt You" was featured in the films The Collection (2012) and Scouts Guide to the Zombie Apocalypse (2015).

 The song "Everyone Looks Like Everyone" was featured in the debut episode of Crave's series Letterkenny.

 The song "1880" from We Kill Computers was featured in the film The Art of the Steal.

 The song "Needles" was featured in the American television hit show Shameless.

 The song "Yes, I Know" was featured on The CW's hit series Riverdale, as well as Showtime's reboot of The L Word: Generation Q and The WB series Animal Kingdom.

+The duo performing their song “Pieces” are featured in the opening scene of Arctic Air episode “Old Wounds”.

 The song "Motorvate" was featured in the soundtrack of the video game NASCAR Heat 3.